Humanities and Cognitive Sciences High School Summer Institute

 Team leaders may be subject to an interview and reference checks.

-Team leaders will be required to complete a background check and a Minors Policy Training through BuckeyeLearn prior to working with campers.
+Team leaders must complete a background check and a Minors Policy Training through BuckeyeLearn prior to working with campers.
 Instructions to complete these steps will be provided during the onboarding process.

 Apply